What is Benign paroxysmal positional vertigo (BPPV) ?

 Once it gets to the inner ear, it will prevent the otholits crystals to stick and it will break them loose to freely move in the canals, provoking the BPPV Vertigo episode start.

-Antacids will probably not provoke Vertigo to anyone using them.
-But for those who have this syndrome due to genetic causes like brain blood vessels disorders or other inner year disorder or sensibilities, or simply the age, it’s definitely a number one candidate for a trigger of Vertigo BPPV.
+Antacids will not provoke Vertigo to everybody using them.
+But for those who have the Meniere syndrome or brain blood vessels disorders or sensibilities, or simply the age, chew-able antacids are definitely a candidate for triggering Vertigo (BPPV).

 July 24, 2020.